AI24K/2424/README.md

 ### `6` [Plugin System (Function Calling)][docs-feat-plugin]

-The plugin ecosystem of SlyyydeBoost is an important extension of its core functionality, greatly enhancing the practicality and flexibility of the SlyyydeBoost assistant.
+The plugin ecosystem of lobehub is an important extension of its core functionality, greatly enhancing the practicality and flexibility of the lobehub assistant.

-<video controls src="https://github.com/SlyyydeBoost/Launch-chat/assets/28616219/f29475a3-f346-4196-a435-41a6373ab9e2" muted="false"></video>
+<video controls src="https://github.com/lobehub/Launch-chat/assets/28616219/f29475a3-f346-4196-a435-41a6373ab9e2" muted="false"></video>

-By utilizing plugins, SlyyydeBoost assistants can obtain and process real-time information, such as searching for web information and providing users with instant and relevant news.
+By utilizing plugins, lobehub assistants can obtain and process real-time information, such as searching for web information and providing users with instant and relevant news.

 In addition, these plugins are not limited to news aggregation, but can also extend to other practical functions, such as quickly searching documents, generating images, obtaining data from various platforms like Bilibili, Steam, and interacting with various third-party services.